 You may not be able to enroll in a month-long pastry-making class or take a week off of work to get started on your novel, but today you can take three little baby steps to make your dream a day-to-day reality.

 1. Go Public with It

-It’s a little scary to tell the world what you want to do when you grow up—but this is one little step could get you closer to living your dream than almost any other.
+It’s a little scary to tell the world what you want to do when you grow up—but this is one little step that could get you closer to living your dream than almost any other.
 Plus—it takes very little time and you don’t have to raid your kid’s college fund to make it happen.

-When you gather up all your courage and tell your best friend, “I want to learn how to paint,” suddenly she remembers an old art book she has laying around she would love to give you, or her friend from church who teaches art classes.
+When you gather up all your courage and tell your best friend, “I want to learn how to paint,” suddenly she remembers an old art book she has laying around she would love to give you or her friend from church who teaches art classes.
 The people you know and love want to be a resource.
 Give them the privilege of being a part of making your dream happen.

 2. Join an Online Group